by John Ellis

 Since the vast majority of legalists and antinomians do not recognize themselves as legalists or antinomians, definitions and a brief defense of my application are in order.
 For starters, Dr. Michael Horton believes the two errors are, “The two most obvious dangers to be avoided with respect to sanctification … Both are errors especially concerning the relationship of believers to moral law.”
 Legalism (neonomianism) has many related iterations, but its most common manifestation can be found among conservative charismatics, independent fundamentalists, and within the holiness movement.
 Keller helpfully distills legalism as “the belief that we will have to pry blessings out of God’s begrudging, unwilling fingers with all sorts of observances and performances.”

-Whether it’s the charismatics who manufacture obedience in order to prime the pump for what they believe are God’s blessing of extra faith or an extra dose of the Holy Spirit, or it’s the independent fundamentalists who heap rules upon rules in order to prove their obedience to God, legalism is a soul-crushing burden.
+Whether it’s the charismatics who manufacture obedience in order to prime the pump for what they believe are God’s blessing of extra faith or an extra dose of the Holy Spirit, or it’s some cultural independent fundamentalists who heap rules upon rules in order to prove their obedience to God, legalism is a soul-crushing burden.
 One of the ways it’s manifest (and a way that’s directly connected to Matthew 15) is the efforts to shield oneself and others from sin.
 While not necessarily a bad motive, legalists will concoct all kinds of rules to hedge in souls from the world.
 Obeying the moral law becomes primarily a means to make oneself more attractive to God instead of a joyfully obedient outworking of the salvation provided by faith in Jesus.
 God’s grace becomes a commodity.

 Antinomianism, however, “holds that the law – not only its penalty and rigor but its normative status – is completely abolished for the believer.”
 Pastor Keller gravely warns, “Because antinomianism does not grasp God’s loving grace, it also sees the law as an obstacle to freedom and personal growth rather than as a great means by which God grows us into both.”

 Both legalists and antinomians misunderstand the purpose of God’s law.
 The law is God’s revelation of Himself and His holy standard.
 As the Believer’s covenant head, Jesus has kept God’s law for us.
 Placing our faith in the life, death, and resurrection gives us Christ’s righteousness – his law keeping.
 Believers are in Christ, which means that God the Father sees us in Christ.
-God doesn’t hold keeping the law out as a carrot on a stick in order to gain more of His favor.
+God doesn’t hold out keeping the law as a carrot on a stick in order to gain more of His favor.
 “For all of the promises of God find their yes in [Jesus].”
 Since Believers are in Christ, all of God’s promises are freely and fully “Yes!” for Believers, too.

 The law also reveals God’s will for Believers.
 Believers “long to keep it, not as a way of attaining life but as a way of living the life that they have been given by grace alone.”
 New life provided by faith in Jesus prompts a joyful desire to magnify God’s name and point others to Him through a willing obedience to God.
 Giving God glory through obedient acknowledgment of who God’s revelation of Himself is the Believer’s motivation.